strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

   document tree.
 - From this in-memory representation, StrictDoc can generate the documentation into a number of formats including HTML, RST, ReqIF, PDF, Excel.
-- StrictDoc has a Web-based user interface which allows viewing and editing the documents and requirements.
+- StrictDoc has a web-based user interface which allows viewing and editing the documents and requirements.
 The changes are written back to .sdoc files.
 - The focus of the tool is modeling requirements and specifications documents.
   Such documents consist of multiple statements like "system X shall do Y" called requirements.